KerberosSDR is currently out of stock.

 Linux Password: kerberos

-Note please see our current issues forum thread for currently known issue.
+Note please see our current issues forum thread for any currently known issues.

 - Burn SD Card and insert into SBC (or flash eMMC).

-- Plug KerberosSDR into SBC, and USB C power.
+- Plug KerberosSDR into SBC, and connected the KerberosSDR's power cable.

-- Turn on SBC, and wait a couple of minutes for boot.
+- Turn on your SBC, and wait a couple of minutes for it to boot and connect.

-- Enter the address for web control in a browser.
+- Enter the address for web control (IP_ADDR:8080/init) in a browser or in the app.

 - Go through configure and sync steps described further below.